-Although performance fabrics treated with PreFixx protective finish are resistant to most common stains, the dyes and pigments in some staining agents have the ability to create a permanent stain if not treated properly.
-To clean difficult stains from upholstery treated with PreFixx protective finish, locate the staining agent in the lists below and follow the corresponding recommended cleaning method.
+Although performance fabrics treated with PERMAGUARD protective finish are resistant to most common stains, the dyes and pigments in some staining agents have the ability to create a permanent stain if not treated properly.
+To clean difficult stains from upholstery treated with PERMAGUARD protective finish, locate the staining agent in this section and follow the corresponding recommended cleaning method.
 For best results, treat all stains immediately.